iltommi/qdb-documentation/source/concepts/concurrency.rst

 Things to consider:

     * Clients are generally heterogeneous.
 Some clients update content while other only consume content.
-It is simpler to design each client according to its purpose rather than writing one size fits all client.
+It is simpler to design each client according to its purpose rather than writing a *one size fits all* client.
     * There is always an update delay, whatever system you're using.
 The question is, what delay can your business case tolerate?
 For example a high frequency trading automaton and a reservation system have different requirements.
     * The problem is never the conflict in itself.
 The problem is operating without realizing that there was a conflict in the first place.
     * wrpme provides ways to synchronize clients.
 For example, put fails if the entry already exists and update always succeed.